banner-bg

 The toddler years are often when potty training is being introduced, so make sure to include space for those details as well.

-Download our free toddler daily report template here!
+Download a free toddler daily sheet template here!

 Preschool daily reports

-The focus of the preschool years is much more on learning and school readiness, and your daily sheets should reflect this.
-You can still include details about naps and meals, but the emphasis should be on the learning that happened throughout the day.
+The focus of the preschool years is much more on learning and school readiness, and your daily sheets can reflect this.
+You can still include details about naps and meals, but the emphasis will be on the learning that happened throughout the day.

 This serves two purposes: